 School Eye Evaluations

-In 2005, Massachusetts Legislature passed a law which requires all students in the Commonwealth who are entering kindergarten or within 30 days of the start of the school year to present certification of a vision screening.
-Dr. Cusner will be happy to help your child to be in compliance with this law.
-As of January 1, 2014, according to the Affordable Care Act, everyone under the age of 20 will be covered for a comprehensive eye exam yearly.
+In 2004, Massachusetts legislature passed a law which requires all students in the Commonwealth who are entering kindergarten present certification of a vision screening conducted within the previous 12 months.
+Dr Cusner will be happy to help your child to be in compliance with this law.
+As of January 1, 2014, according to the Affordable Care Act, everyone under tha age of 20 will be covered for a comprehensive eye exam yearly.